Finding an Apartment to Buy

 (Estimated timeframe: 2 days to 1 week)

 In New York City, submit an offer in writing.
 When you find an apartment that hits 80% of your wish list, we recommend proceeding with an offer.
 Your agent will send your offer to the seller’s agent or directly to the seller.

 If you’re making a lowball offer, make sure you have reasons to back it up.
 Sellers want to know that you’re serious, and you can do this by having all the paperwork and a team of professionals including real estate attorneys and bankers, etc., in place and ready to go.
 Include your mortgage pre-approval letter, the submitted offer form, and the contact details of your attorney and lender.

 Including a “Love Letter” can also help sweeten the deal if you’re facing a bidding war with other interested buyers.
 Also, be wary of negotiating mistakes that could stall the process or break the whole deal.

 Determining the offer price

 The last thing any buyer would want is to overpay for a property.
-So to help buyers understand the property their interested in, Elika considers historical performance and up-to-the-minute market updates.
+So to help buyers understand the property they’re interested in, Elika considers historical performance and up-to-the-minute market updates.
 The process is called a comparative market analysis.
-Such details include how the property values have performed in the past, whether the building has above-average owner-occupancy rates.
-If the building has a history of poor performance, this information could help buyers make a lower offer or help decide not to buy.
+Such details include how the property values have performed in the past and whether the building has above-average owner-occupancy rates.
+If the building has a history of poor performance, this information could help buyers make a lower offer or help them decide not to buy.

 Current market conditions